ChrisWhealy/wasm_sha256/docs/00-getting-started.md

    import { WASI } from "wasi"
    ```

-1. Create an `async` function that accepts a single argument to WASM binary:
+1. Create an `async` function that accepts a single argument of the path to the WASM binary:

    ```javascript
    const startWasm =